 The website & services

 Website is owned and managed by Hackajob LTD (Company No. 09279930).
 In consideration for the payment of the Fees, hackajob shall provide the Customer with the services as described on the Website, which allow the Customer to browse, screen, track and hire candidates ("Services").
-The Services typically include the following key features: the facility to add jobs and hacks for "Opportunities" (meaning the Customer’s job opportunities) by using our hack library or requesting a custom hack. the facility to "Search", meaning to look through our talent pool for relevant matches that may suit their opportunities; the facility to upload "Customer Information", meaning information about the Customer organisation or any Opening; the ability to publish and export Openings to various social media services where they can be displayed to potential "Candidates", meaning persons seeking employment on a contract or permanent basis who register with hackajob; access to view the "Profile" of a Candidate who applies for an Opening with the Customer, which means the information submitted by a Candidate through the Service which may include a summary of the Candidate’s academic background, work experience, technical or product skills and employment history; a comparison tool to compare Candidates for a specific Opening, and the facilitation and management of communications between the Customer and its Collaborators, and any Candidate, with respect to an Opening; and any other features and functionalities provided by hackajob to the Customer from time to time.
+The Services typically include the following key features: the facility to add jobs for "Opportunities" (meaning the Customer’s job opportunities) and review relevant matches; the facility to "Search", meaning to look through our talent pool for relevant candidates that may suit their opportunities; the facility to upload "Customer Information", meaning information about the Customer organisation or any Opening; access to view the "Profile" of a Candidate who matches for an Opening with the Customer, which means the information submitted by a Candidate through the Service which may include a summary of the Candidate’s academic background, work experience, technical or product skills and employment history; a comparison tool to compare Candidates for a specific Opening, and the facilitation and management of communications between the Customer and its Collaborators, and any Candidate, with respect to an Opening; and any other features and functionalities provided by hackajob to the Customer from time to time.
 For the avoidance of doubt, hackajob’s obligations shall be limited only to the provision of the Services and do not in any way include acting on the Customer’s behalf.
 Nothing in these Terms is intended to, or shall be deemed to, establish any partnership or joint venture between the Customer and hackajob, appoint either party as the agent of the other, nor authorise either party to make or enter into any commitments for or on behalf of the other party. hackajob may from time to time add, modify, suspend or cease (temporarily or permanently) the provision of any element of the Services upon notice to the Customer. hackajob shall have no obligation to notify the Customer in the event of an unplanned service downtime.
 In the event of a planned service downtime in respect of the Services or the Website, hackajob shall use its reasonable endeavours to notify the Customer in advance provided that hackajob is able to do so.
-Access to the Website and the Services may be granted to the Customer on a trial or ‘free’ basis ("Trial").
-The Customer acknowledges and agrees that during the Trial, these Terms and conditions shall apply, as well as the following specific terms: access to the Services during the Trial will be provided at no cost to the Customer; such access is solely for the purpose of offering the Customer a preview demonstration of the functionality and features of the Services; the functionality of the Services during a trial may be limited or restricted; and hackajob may withdraw or suspend the Customer’s access to the Services at any time during the Trial, and at the completion of the Trial continued access to the Website and/or Services will be subject to payment of Fees or charges.

 In order to use the Services, the Customer shall first be required to register with hackajob by completing the online registration form on the Website. hackajob shall send the Customer a confirmation email ("Confirmation Email") once it has accepted and confirmed the Customer’s registration.
 The Customer’s contract to use the Services on these Terms ("Contract") commences on the date of the Confirmation Email. hackajob reserves the right to conduct verification and security procedures in respect of all information provided by the Customer to hackajob.
 If hackajob has reason to believe that the information provided by the Customer to register and use any of the Services breaches or is likely to breach any of the provision in these Terms, hackajob at its sole discretion may take any action that it deems appropriate including without limitation, to terminate the Customer’s Contract.
 At any time upon notice to the Customer, hackajob may require the Customer to execute any further documents to confirm the Customer’s acceptance of, or give full effect to, these Terms.
 Upon registration the candidate agrees to let hackajob match him/her with employers hiring on the platform for relevant roles with the same Job Title they used when they signed up.
 The candidate agrees hackajob LTD has ownership over his/her profile for as long as specified in the agreements hackajob has with their clients.